iyersreehari/DeepLense_SSL_Sreehari_Iyer/README.md

 Examples of the config files are provided in the <a href="https://github.com/iyersreehari/DeepLense_SSL_Sreehari_Iyer/tree/main/configs"> configs </a> folder.
 Currently, ViT-S and ViT-B for the backbone and SimSiam, DINO and iBOT algorithms for self supervised training have been implemented

-While inside the directory, activate the virtual environment and install the required packages.
+While inside the directory, install the required packages.

-        source ./venv/bin/activate
         pip install -r requirements.txt

 The specified network can then be trained through self-supervision as follows: